vang1ong7ang/hardenedtomb/README.md

 qemu-system-aarch64 -nographic -M virt -cpu cortex-a53 -m 1G -kernel vmlinux -initrd initramfs secrets.img
 ```

+see <https://vang1ong7ang.github.io/hardenedtomb/> to download a working kernel and initrd

 ## environment

 - `HT_IMG`: the block device for hardened tomb to be used